Our guide to cart abandonment recovery and how they can help retailers to recover sales that might have been lost.

 - If the shopper is logged in when shopping.

-- Visitors may have begun to checkout, entering an email address (normally one of the first checkout fields) before abandoning.
+- Visitors may have begun to checkout, have entered an email address (and consented to receive marketing communications) before abandoning.

-- You can display a message when a customer is about to abandon, asking for an email address and offering to save their order details.
+- You can display a message when a customer is about to abandon, asking for permission to use an email address and offering to save their order details.

 As well as sending abandonment emails at the right time (see chart above), the content of the email is a key success factor.